 Bentota, West Coast

-Lunuganga offers guests a rare opportunity to step inside the private life of one of the world’s most celebrated architects.
+Lunuganga offers guests a rare opportunity to step inside the private world of one of the world’s most celebrated architects.
 Geoffrey Bawa bought this former rubber estate in 1948 to craft into his garden idyll.
 After decades of careful, exquisite, creative thought and design, the home and grounds have become his legacy, a wondrous, inspiring place.